It all started with a corn field and an idea.

 2025

-New FOBP website and rebranding is launched.
+New FOBP website and rebranding is launched at the VCCW Spring Festival.

 2024

-With funding from the Violet Crown Community Works, Olive Farleigh completes her Girl Scout Silver Badge and adds two “Brentwood blue” picnic tables to the park.
-Her mission is to encourage kids to have “more green time, less screen time.’
+With funding from Brentwood NA, Olive Farleigh (third from left) completes her Girl Scout Silver Badge and adds two Brentwood Blue picnic tables to the park.

 A memorial bench is installed for Wendell and Elaine Freeman.